carnegie/clab_hawaii/Data Processing/Data Processing - use for leap years/README.md

 README.md

-This README covers the process needed to convert the NSDRB data into usable capacity factors that are in the proper format for MEM.
+This README covers the process needed to convert the NSDRB data into usable capacity factors that are in the proper format for PyPSA.

 IT IS MEANT FOR DATA THAT INCLUDES LEAP YEARS AND REGULAR YEARS